Ronin15/rust_edr_agent/README.md

 ## ⚠️ Important Notes

-- **Not Production Ready**: This is a test project and lacks many security and reliability features required for production use
+- **Educational Project**: This is a learning/demonstration project showcasing production EDR concepts
 - **Limited Testing**: Comprehensive testing suite is not yet implemented
 - **Network Manager**: Phone-home networking functionality is a stub and not implemented
 - **No Security Hardening**: Missing privilege separation, input validation, etc.
-- **Performance**: Not optimized for high-throughput environments
+- **✅ Performance**: Now optimized for high-throughput environments with intelligent deduplication

 ## 🤝 Contributing